xiangsong-yang/Arduino-for-CCI/README.md

 # Hi.
-This is the portfolio for Xiangsong Yang's Arduino work in CCI.
+This is the folder for Xiangsong Yang's Arduino work in CCI.